SPECTRE-ALT/NeuroAlz/README.md

+title: NeuroAlz
+emoji: 🧠
+colorFrom: blue
+colorTo: red
+sdk: docker
+app_port: 3000
 Alzheimer's Disease Stage Detection Using Deep Learning
 This repository contains the implementation of a deep learning model designed to detect various stages of Alzheimer's disease using MRI brain scans.
 The project employs a transfer learning approach, utilizing the EfficientNetB0 architecture, adapted to classify images into four distinct stages: nondemented, very mild, mild, and moderate dementia.
 Built with PyTorch, the model is trained on a structured dataset of MRI images and provides a robust framework for early and accurate diagnosis of Alzheimer’s progression.

 Key Features:
 Model Architecture: Utilizes the pre-trained EfficientNetB0 model, fine-tuned for the specific task of classifying Alzheimer's disease stages from brain MRIs.

 Data Processing: Includes comprehensive preprocessing and augmentation techniques to optimize model training and performance.

 API Integration: Features a Flask-based REST API that enables users to upload MRI images and receive diagnostic predictions, facilitating easy interaction with the model.